LostRhapsody/blackgate/README.md

 - Modify request/response data and manage complex workflows

 **Secure Credential Management Implementation**
-- Currently, credentials are added per-route or per-collection as plain-text, but could be stored outside the route schema and managed independantly via a secure secret storage service
+- Currently, credentials are added per-route or per-collection as plain-text.
+This should be handled using a secrets service.
+TBD.

 **Documentation**
-- Include API documentation (or at the least, links to it) in the Gateway
-- Build out Blake Gate's documentation
+- Include API documentation for routes in the Gateway itself, centralizing both API management AND documentation.
+This can either be a link to existing documentation or some sort of markdown file/documentation style website.
+TBD.
+- The Black Gate Project needs a documentation website.

 **First-Class Payment Gateway Support Implementation**

+This Gateway's primary audience will typically use similar APIs, like payment processors.
+Black Gate aims to offer "First-Class Support" for certain APIs, making integration with them much easier.
+To start, the project will focus on payment processors.

 - Built-in support for easily adding PayPal, Stripe, and Braintree in your gateway.
 - Intuitive solutions for check-out form integration

 **Import/Export Implementation**
-- Provide Import/Export functions for collections and routes, beyond OpenAPI 3.0 specs
+- Provide Import/Export functions for collections, routes, and metrics.
-- Provide Import/Export functions for metrics

 **Improved Logging**

 Currently, the application's logging is a bit all over the place.
 While the logs are detailed and helpful, the log-levels are often not set correctly.
-It's hard to tell if you'll get everything you need in `info` or `debug` log-levels.
-So, those just need to be cleaned up.

----
+The usage of `info` or `debug` log-levels is not consistent.

 # Authentication Schemes Supported
-- oAuth2.0 Client Credentials
+- oAuth2.0 Client Credentials flow
 - API Keys
 - JWT
 - OIDC (un-tested)